29 Easy Halloween Mantel Ideas to Boo-tify Your Living Room

 Hedge Apples for Your Mantel

 Place a few hedge apples (the lumpier the better!) on a cake stand and let faux, creep-crawly spiders go wild.
-A crow and an apothecary jar filled with miniature skulls are perfect finishing touches.
+A crow and an apothecary jar filled with miniature skulls finish the look.

 Damask Candles Mantel Decoration